 The seawater temperature this season is not that different to summer, yet the water is clearer than in the summer, making it perfect for underwater observations of marine life.

-By the end of fall, the mountains begin to change color, welcoming in the season for red leaves.
+By the end of fall, the mountains begin to change color.
 Make the most of this season by taking the time to observe the gradual changes from summer to fall.

 When winter comes, strong winds blow across the island and the waves can be more rough.
 Even in such weather, going on a jungle trek can help ward off the winter chill.
 Tropical trees do not wither in winter, and remains just as they were in summer.
 Who knows, but perhaps seeing these plants standing strong in the winter, your body will warm up too.